Efficient Post-Training Refinement of Latent Reasoning in Large Language Models

 \section{Conclusion Remarks}

 We present a latent reasoning framework for LLM by introducing residual refinement and contrastive latent search to improve stability and enable dynamic self-correction without retraining.
 The new framework operates in a training-free, plug-and-play manner.
 Experiments show that our method improves accuracy by 2–5\% over latent-only reasoning across five benchmarks, with up to 7.7\% gain on ProsQA.
 The improvement demonstrates the effectiveness of latent refinement with internal information.
-We show that even without token-level outputs or supervised feedback, LLMs can adjust internal belief states using post-hoc representational updates, pointing toward a new direction of self-corrective, embedding-level reasoning.